kvarak/dnd/docs/_Rules/skills.md

     </details>
     <details>
       <summary>Spiritualism</summary>
       The contacting of ancestral souls from beyond death, often involving consulting the spirits of the dead about information they knew in life.
-This skill grants Expertise on checks to communicate to such spirits.
+This skill grants <b>Expertise</b> on checks to communicate to such spirits.
     </details>
   </details>

   <details>
-    <summary>Terrain (group)</summary>
+    <summary>Terrain (<b>group</b>)</summary>
     You have theoretical knowledge on the natural phenomena from a specific type of terrain.
 When you select this skill, always choose a terrain type from below.
 You can select it multiple times, each time choosing a different type of terrain.
 In addition to being familiar with the selected type of terrain, you have Synergy with weather, animal, plant and Survival checks in the same terrain.
     <ul><li>Arctic</li>
     <li>Coastal</li>